 What do I do if I notice irregular activity in my project?

-If you notice any irregular activity on your project immediately contact firstname.lastname@example.org, as well as your Twilio account manager.
+If you notice any irregular activity on your account, please reach out to our Support team immediately, as well as your Twilio account manager.
 Twilio takes the financial security of our users seriously, but it is still the responsibility of the project owner to reach out to us immediately.